sandrav/CAF/wp-content/plugins/e-mailit/readme.txt

 2. Add a new domain (your site url)
 3. When press add domain, a unique meta tag code will display on your screen.
 For example, take a look the given below:
-&lt;meta name="e-mailit-site-verification" content="**E-MAILiT_0123456789012345678**" /&gt;
+`&lt;meta name="e-mailit-site-verification" content="E-MAILiT_0123456789012345678" /&gt;`
 Paste only the **E-MAILiT_digits**, to the appropriate text box field at your WordPress backend Admin panel.
 Press Save Changes.
 4. Go to your E-MAILiT account and press the **Verify now** button at the Website Settings.
 5. Done!

-**ATTENTION / IMPORTANT**: The E-MAILiT Domain Verification System will place automatically the meta tag to the specified url source code, which was given by you, to the Domain Manager > Website Settings > Domain.
+> **ATTENTION / IMPORTANT**: The E-MAILiT Domain Verification System will place automatically the meta tag to the specified url source code, which was given by you, to the Domain Manager > Website Settings > Domain.

 == Screenshots ==
 01. Plugin options (a)